Wushu (sport): Sanda

-The other major discipline of contemporary Chinese Wushu is 散打 Sǎndǎ, or 运动散打 (Yùndòng Sǎndǎ, Sport Free-Fighting), or 竞争散打 (Jìngzhēng Sàndǎ, Competitive Free-Fighting) meaning: A modern fighting method, sport, and applicable component of Wushu / Kung Fu influenced by traditional Chinese boxing, of which takedowns and throws are legal in competition, as well as all other sorts of striking (use of arms and legs).
-Chinese wrestling methods called Shuai Jiao and other Chinese grappling techniques such as Chin Na.
+The other major discipline of contemporary Chinese wushu is known as sanda, yundong sanda (运动散打; yùndòng sǎndǎ, sport free-fighting), or jingzheng sanda (竞争散打; jìngzhēng sàndǎ, competitive free-fighting).
+Sanda is a fighting method, sport, and applicable component of wushu/kung fu influenced by traditional Chinese boxing, of which takedowns and throws are legal in competition, as well as all other sorts of striking (use of arms and legs).
+Chinese wrestling methods are called shuai jiao and other Chinese grappling techniques such as Chin Na.
 It has all the combat aspects of wushu.

-Sanda appears much like Kickboxing or Muay Thai, but includes many more grappling techniques.
+Sanda appears much like kickboxing or Muay Thai but includes many more grappling techniques.
 Sanda fighting competitions are often held alongside taolu or form competitions.
-Sanda represents the modern development of Lei Tai contests, but with rules in place to reduce the chance of serious injury.
-Many Chinese martial art schools teach or work within the rule sets of Sanda, working to incorporate the movements, characteristics, and theory of their style.
+Sanda represents the modern development of lei tai contests but with rules in place to reduce the chance of serious injury.
+Many Chinese martial arts schools teach or work within the rule sets of sanda, working to incorporate the movements, characteristics, and theory of their style.

-Chinese martial artists also compete in non-Chinese or mixed combat sports, including Boxing, Kickboxing and Mixed Martial Arts.
-Sanda is practised in tournaments and is normally held alongside taolu events in wushu competition.
+Chinese martial artists also compete in non-Chinese or mixed combat sports, including boxing, kickboxing, and mixed martial arts.
+Sanda is practiced in tournaments and is normally held alongside taolu events in wushu competitions.
 For safety reasons, some techniques from the self-defense form such as elbow strikes, chokes, and joint locks, are not allowed during tournaments.
 Competitors can win by knockout or points which are earned by landing strikes to the body or head, throwing an opponent, or when competition is held on a raised lei tai platform, pushing them off the platform.
 Fighters are only allowed to clinch for a few seconds.
 If the clinch is not broken by the fighters, and if neither succeeds in throwing his opponent within the time limit, the referee will break the clinch.
 In the U.S., competitions are held either in boxing rings or on the raised lei tai platform.
 Amateur fighters wear protective gear.

-Amateur Sanda allows kicks, punches and throws.
+Amateur sanda allows kicks, punches, and throws.
 King of Sanda, a competition held in China, is held in a ring similar to a boxing ring in design but larger in dimension.
-As professionals, they wear no protective gear except for gloves, cup, and mouthpiece, and "Professional Sanda" allows knee and elbow strikes (including to the head) as well as kicking, punching and throwing.
+Professionals wear no protective gear except for gloves, cups, and mouthpieces, and "professional sanda" allows knee and elbow strikes (including to the head) as well as kicking, punching, and throwing.

-Some Sanda fighters have participated in fighting tournaments such as K-1, Muay Thai, boxing and Shoot Boxing.
-They have had some degree of success, especially in Shoot Boxing competitions, which is more similar to Sanda.
-Due to the rules of kickboxing competition, Sanda fighters are subjected to more limitations than usual.
-Also notable competitors in China's mainstream Mixed Martial Arts competitions, Art of War Fighting Championship and Ranik Ultimate Fighting Federation are dominantly of wushu background.
+Some sanda fighters have participated in fighting tournaments such as K-1, Muay Thai, boxing, and Shoot Boxing.
+They have had some degree of success, especially in Shoot Boxing competitions, which is more similar to sanda.
+Due to the rules of kickboxing competition, sanda fighters are subjected to more limitations than usual.
+Also, notable competitors in China's mainstream mixed martial arts competitions, Art of War Fighting Championship, and Ranik Ultimate Fighting Federation are predominantly of wushu background.
 Sanda has been featured in many style-versus-style competitions.
-Muay Thai is frequently pitted against Sanda as is karate, kickboxing, and Tae Kwon Do.
-Although it is less common, some Sanda practitioners have also fought in the publicly viewed American Mixed Martial Arts competitions.
+Muay Thai is frequently pitted against sanda as is karate, kickboxing, and taekwondo.
+Although it is less common, some sanda practitioners have also fought in publicly viewed American mixed martial arts competitions.